Three years ago, if you asked someone about Flutter, they would probably look out the window and point to a small bird flying.

 There will be new apps, some as soon as the end of the year, that will look and feel much better than the current native apps.

-If you do plan to develop an app using Flutter and want a team that is fun to work with but serious about the code, you can give SoluteLabs a shoutout.
+If you plan to develop an app using Flutter and want a team that is fun to work with but serious about the code, schedule a discovery call now.